jmsevillam/sshpc_challenge/README.md

 python plots.py
 ```
 The computation is done for the 8192 repetitions on average on 6 minutes on a Nvidia Tesla M60.

+Besides that,´Intento.py´ is a python code that also solves the problem.